karlpodesta/azure-batch-hpc-lab/README.md

 ### 4.7 Collect and view results

 Go to the Azure Storage Explorer.
 Go to your Storage account, then your Batch Storage account, then "Blobs".
 You should see "fgrp-ffmpeg-output".
 If you click on this, you will see a list of transcoded videos - the output of your job.
+You can also see the output via BatchLabs.

 ## 5. Improving the job